 That’s because the Saints limped out of St. Louis knowing something like that could never happen again, and it hasn’t.
-Brees hasn’t been sacked a single time – or even pressured very much – since that day.
+Brees hasn’t been sacked -- or even pressured very much -- since that day.

 That’s because the Saints finally have figured out who their five best linemen are, and they’ve finally been able to get them all on the field at the same time.
 It just took about half a season for all the pieces to be on the table.

-The Saints came out of the lockout knowing they were going to have to mess a bit with the continuity of the offensive line, which might have been the league’s best during the 2009 Super Bowl season and wasn’t bad last year.
+The Saints came out of the lockout knowing they would have to mess a bit with the continuity of the offensive line, which might have been the league’s best during the 2009 Super Bowl season and wasn’t bad last year.